 His solo flight was over Churún Canyon popularly known as Devil’s Canyon, he was flying a Travel Airs 6000B, powered by a three-hundred horsepower Wright J-6-9 engine, registration number NC-631W.
 He returned to the waterfall three days later on November 19th, 1933 and recorded: “MY WATERFALL.”
 Again, 22nd November he wrote: “FLIGHT OVER THE BIG FALLS – 1 – MILE”.

-Venezuelan Carlos A. Freeman took the photo below of Angel Falls from Jimmie Angel’s airplane on 1 May 1939.
-It and a companion photo of Angel Falls were the first published photos of Angel Falls appearing in “Exploración de la Gran Sabana,” Revista de Fomento, No. 19, December 1939.
+Venezuelan Carlos A. Freeman took the photo above of Angel Falls from Jimmie Angel’s airplane on 1 May 1939.
+It and a companion photo of Angel Falls appeared in “Exploración de la Gran Sabana,” Revista de Fomento, No. 19, December 1939.

-The existence of the waterfall known to the world as Angel Falls may or may not have been known by the indigenous Kamarakotos Pemón tribe living in Kamarata Valley next to Auyantepui.
-They were not known to have inhabited it and the waterfall is in a location remote from the closest village – the canyon leading to the falls was in fact.
-Their name for the waterfall is Churún-Vená.
+The existence of the waterfall known to the world as Angel Falls may or may not have been known by the indigenous Kamarakoto Pemón tribe living in Kamarata Valley next to Auyán-tepui.
+During interviews with Isabel Barton of Angel Conservation and Fundación Etnika (ACC & FE), elders spoke of certain Pemón entering Churún Canyon, home to the falls, after battles/altercations in order to purge themselves from any killing.
+They were not known to have inhabited the area as the waterfall is in a location remote from the closest village.
+The Kamarakoto name for the waterfall is Churún-Vená.

 One thing is certain about the “discovery” of Angel Falls; its existence became known to the world because of Jimmie Angel’s explorations.